Explore Old and New Culinary Traditions with Heirloom Apples

 We’ve rounded up the best uses for heirloom apple varieties that can be found right here on Northeast farms, plus recipes to go along with each use, from fresh eating to baked into a pie!
 Continue reading to learn how to best use your heirloom apples.
 Below, you’ll find ideas for the best heirlooms to use in recipes for eating fresh apples; applesauce; baking apples; cider apples; and a savory, spicy twist on a traditional apple pie, all using heirloom apple varieties.
 Enjoy!

-Jump to the recipes:
+Links to the recipes:

 Discovering New Traditions with Old Varieties of Heirloom Apples